 Create a splash with these gorgeous blooms.
-Carmine pink petals with a cream flame that looks pink at different times of the day.
-The colouring is deepest on the inside of the bloom.
+Carmine pink, almost red petals with a cream flame that looks almost yellow at different times of the day.
 The soft red tones are really interesting compared to the bright or deep shades you usually see.
 Tulip ‘Judith Leyster’ opens mid season.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.